eamena-project/eamenaR/README.md

 </p>

 The variable `mbrshp` stores the membership of all caravanserais (here group 1 or group 2).
 It can be reused in the [`geojson_map()`](https://eamena-project.github.io/eamenaR/doc/geojson_map) function, for example, to locate the different forms of caravanserai.

+## Connected Components

+Part of the information of the Heritage Places can be recorded in the Built Components.
+For example

+relat-resource-ex1.png

 ## Geoarchaeology